 Osteopathy for sleep disorders

-Patients with sleep disorders are often surprised by the quality of long-term solutions provided by osteopathy.
+Patients who come to consult for sleep disorders in osteopathy are generally surprised by the quality of the solutions provided over the long term.

 Sleep disorders in two categories